Monday, January 26, 2026

 sex anymore.
 But what do I know

-(except 48 years of living queer)?
+(except for 38 years of living queer)?

-Am I too biased (given when all
+Am I too biased, given when all

 boils down I’m surprisingly vanilla